 (b) the UN Recommendations, Manual of Tests and Criteria;

-“unit load” see regulation 2.14;

 “UN Recommendations” means the ninth revised edition of the Recommendations on the Transport of Dangerous Goods published by the United Nations;

 “UN Recommendations, Manual of Tests and Criteria” means the second revised edition of the Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria published by the United Nations;

+“unit load” see regulation 2.14;

 “vehicle” means a vehicle used or capable of being used to transport people or things by road and includes a combination road vehicle.

 Notes

-1 This is a compilation of the Dangerous Goods (Transport) (Road and Rail) Regulations 1999 and includes the amendments made by the other written laws referred to in the following table.
-1a
+1 This reprint is a compilation as at 6 April 2007 of the Dangerous Goods (Transport) (Road and Rail) Regulations 1999 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table